Stocktradesoft/MyHedgeFund/README.md

 This software can also plot chart showing higherLows and lowerHighs using day candlestick data that further help the trader/ invester in making Buy/ Sell/ Exit decisions.
 MyHedgeFund is released under the GNU GPLv2 license.

-The software made using Python 3.10, Plotly Dash Multipage App, PyQt6 and icicidirect breeze-connect api
+The software made using Python 3.10, Plotly Dash Multipage App, PyQt6, matplotlib and icicidirect breeze-connect api

 ![Python Logo](https://www.python.org/static/community_logos/python-logo.png)